 - respiratory difficulties.

 In other words, there are various reasons why a pet would require immediate medical care.
-With the right veterinary software, you can customize veterinary triage protocol in your clinic.
+With modern veterinary software like Provet Cloud you can customize veterinary triage protocol in your clinic.

 Instruct the pets’ owner and inform your staff about the patient